imphys/smlm_datafusion3d/README.md

 - BUILD_DIRECTORY is the directory where the project will be built
 - SOURCE_DIRECTORY is the root directory of the sources
 - CUB_DIRECTORY is the root directory of the downloaded [CUB library](https://nvlabs.github.io/cub/) sources
+- MATLAB_DIRECTORY is the root of MATLAB installation directory (e.g. /usr/local/MATLAB/R2019a)

 Use the following commands to build the necessary libraries for this software: